Get A Quote

 3) Encourages Feedback

-A key component of DSDM is user feedback and regular reviews.
+A key component of Dynamic Systems Development Method is user feedback and regular reviews.
 This guarantees that the solution being developed will meet the needs of the business and the expectations of the users.
 Changes can be made early, and expensive revisions can be avoided later by promoting input throughout the lifecycle.

 4) Improves Structure